Home For Individuals Professional Negligence

 What professionals can be negligent?

-There is no definitive list of the professions which could be exposed to professional negligence claims, but claims are commonly brought against accountants, architects, brokers, construction professionals, financial advisors, lawyers, medical professionals and surveyors, and the firms, companies and organisations that they represent.
+There is a broad range, but no definitive list of the professional advisors which could be exposed to claims, but claims are commonly brought against accountants, architects, insurance brokers, construction workers, financial advisors, solicitors, barristers, medical workers and surveyors, and the firms, companies and organisations that they represent.

 How to prove professional negligence

-In order to establish a claim against a professional for negligence the following four-stage test must be satisfied:
+In order to establish a claim for negligence the following four-stage test must be satisfied:

-• The professional owed you a duty of care;
+• The individual in question owed you a duty of care;

-• The professional breached that duty of care;
+• The individual breached that duty of care;

 • The breach of duty caused you to suffer financial loss; and